-While a particular outcome isn't guaranteed if you decide to participate, you might be able to get a foreclosure avoidance option, like a modification, or at least buy yourself some more time to live in the home.
+While a particular outcome isn't guaranteed if you decide to participate in mediation, you might be able to get a foreclosure avoidance option, like a modification or a short sale, or at least buy yourself some more time to live in the home.

-In foreclosure mediation, the homeowner and bank (or servicer) meet with an impartial facilitator (the mediator) to discuss the borrower's financial situation and explore options to avoid foreclosure, such as a modification, short sale, deed in lieu of foreclosure, payment arrangement to catch up on missed payments, or something else.
+"Foreclosure mediation" is a process that sometimes helps homeowners keep their homes after falling behind in their mortgage payments.
+In foreclosure mediation, the homeowner and foreclosing lender (or servicer) meet with an impartial facilitator (the mediator) to discuss the borrower's financial situation and explore options to avoid a foreclosure, such as a modification, short sale, deed in lieu of foreclosure, repayment plan, or something else.

-If you live in one of the states, counties, or cities that offers a foreclosure mediation program, your bank has to follow the program guidelines.
-The mediation process varies from program to program, but the process usually begins when the bank initiates a foreclosure in accordance with state law.
-Along with notice of the foreclosure, homeowners typically get:
+If you live in one of the states, counties, or cities that offers a foreclosure mediation program, your lender must follow the program guidelines.
+The mediation process varies from program to program, but the process usually begins when the lender initiates a foreclosure under state law.

-In certain states, the state government budget covers the costs associated with the foreclosure mediation program.
-Other states add supplemental charges to the filing fee that banks have pay when starting a foreclosure, which covers the program's costs.
+In some states, the state government budget covers the costs associated with a foreclosure mediation program.
+Other states add supplemental charges to the filing fee lenders must pay when starting a foreclosure, which covers the program's costs.

-But one study showed that homeowners who participate in mediation are 1.7 times more likely to avoid foreclosure than those who didn’t.
+But one study showed that homeowners who participate in mediation are 1.7 times more likely to avoid foreclosure than those who don't.
 The process is more successful in some programs than others.

-If you are about to go through a foreclosure and want to find out if there is a foreclosure mediation program available where you live—or you need other information about foreclosure in your state—consider talking to a foreclosure attorney.
-If you can't afford an attorney, a HUD-approved housing counselor might be able to help you.
+If you're about to go through a foreclosure and want to find out if a foreclosure mediation program is available where you live or if you need other information about foreclosure in your state, consider talking to a foreclosure attorney.
+An attorney can also represent you in the mediation process.